-TriCore architecturally does not have a mechanism that would allow CPU to be stopped when a trap (in some other architectures known as an exception) occurs.
-There are many mechanisms that could cause a core to trap, i.e. null pointer dereference, data alignment error, etc.
+TriCore architecturally does not have a mechanism that would allow the CPU to be stopped when a trap (in some other architectures known as an exception) occurs.
+Various mechanisms can trigger traps on the core, such as null pointer dereference or data alignment errors.

 1. Open the SFR Window and locate the address.

-2. Configure range execution breakpoint through Debug menu / Hardware Breakpoints.
+2. Configure range execution breakpoint through Debug / Hardware Breakpoints.

 In the case of TriCore TC1.6.2, this trap is Internal Protection Trap - Memory Protection Null Address.
 For other traps consult Infineon TriCore documentation.

 Sorry this article didn't answer your question, we'd love to hear how we can improve it.

 Note: This form won't submit a case.
 We'll just use it to make this article better.